jaegertracing/documentation/content/docs/next-release/apis.md

 ### Protobuf via gRPC (stable)

 In a typical Jaeger deployment, Agents receive spans from Clients and forward them to Collectors.
 Since Jaeger v1.11 the official and recommended protocol between Agents and Collectors is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto][collector.proto] IDL file.
+The same endpoint can be used to submit trace data from SDKs directly to the Collector.

 ### Thrift over HTTP (stable)

 In some cases it is not feasible to deploy Jaeger Agent next to the application, for example, when the application code is running as a serverless function.
-In these scenarios the Jaeger Clients can be configured to submit spans directly to the Collectors over HTTP/HTTPS.
+In these scenarios the SDKs can be configured to submit spans directly to the Collectors over HTTP/HTTPS.

 The same [jaeger.thrift][jaeger.thrift] payload can be submitted in HTTP POST request to `/api/traces` endpoint, for example, `https://jaeger-collector:14268/api/traces`.
 The `Batch` struct needs to be encoded using Thrift's `binary` encoding, and the HTTP request should specify the content type header: